fairlearn/fairlearn/docs/user_guide/datasets/diabetes_hospital_data.rst

 In this version, the target variable "readmitted" is binarized into whether the patient was readmitted within thirty days.
 The full dataset pre-processing script can be found on `GitHub <https://github.com/fairlearn/talks/blob/main/2021_scipy_tutorial/preprocess.py>`_.
 The dataset contains 101,766 rows.
-Each row describes a person and contains 25 features, which we describe below:
+Each row describes a patient encounter and contains 25 features, which we describe below:

 .. list-table::
    :header-rows: 1